SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/disaster-recovery.md

     - Network quality cannot be guaranteed, data replication and synchronization speed is slow, and remote disaster recovery service RPO cannot be guaranteed.
     - High RPO indicators and low cost;

-## Disaster Recovery Switchover
+## Disaster Recovery Switch
-SCloudStack disaster recovery services are divided into planned and unplanned switchover according to business scenarios.
+SCloudStack disaster recovery services are divided into planned and unplanned switch according to business scenarios.
 According to the disaster recovery service mode, it is divided into intra-city and remote switching.
 - The plan refers to business disaster recovery drills and cloud platform O&M, and the production center has not experienced disasters or failures, which is mostly used to verify disaster recovery service capabilities.
 - Unplanned refers to the occurrence of large-scale disasters in the production center, such as earthquakes, electronic failures, virus attacks, etc., and the production center has been completely damaged;
-- Intra-city switching refers to the service switchover in which a disaster occurs in a data center in the same city dual center, and reasonable deployment of services can realize automatic disaster recovery in the same city and dual centers, without user intervention and switching, and automatic service recovery.
+- Intra-city switching refers to the service switch in which a disaster occurs in a data center in the same city dual center, and reasonable deployment of services can realize automatic disaster recovery in the same city and dual centers, without user intervention and switching, and automatic service recovery.
-- Remote switching refers to the occurrence of disasters in both centers in the same city, which cannot provide services, and requires manual service recovery and switchover.
+- Remote switching refers to the occurrence of disasters in both centers in the same city, which cannot provide services, and requires manual service recovery and switch.
-- Under normal circumstances, dual centers in the same city automatically perform service disaster recovery switchover without manual intervention, and the following describes only the remote disaster recovery switchover.
+- Under normal circumstances, dual centers in the same city automatically perform service disaster recovery switch without manual intervention, and the following describes only the remote disaster recovery switch.

-### Planned switchover
+### Planned Switch
 - Data comparison: manual intervention compares the consistency and completeness of business data and resource data of the same city dual center and the remote disaster recovery center;
 - Stop the production center business, network, load balancing, or turn off the power supply of hardware facilities;
 - Check the service running status of the service virtual machine in the remote disaster recovery center, and check whether the virtual machine is on the backend of the service load balancer instance.